barneyb/calfeed/README.md

 The filename (`tsss.html` in this case) is used as the remote calendar's key, so you must ensure you use the same filename for successive runs of the same calendar _and_ that you use distinct filenames for different calendars.

+Once you've done that at least once, then you can generate an `.ics` file from one or more sources:

+    ./calfeed.rb generate agg.ics tsss.html

+List as many sources as you want after the output filename to build a custom aggregate.

 ## TSSS Schedules